facontidavide/Bonxai/README.md

 If you are familiar with [Octomap](https://octomap.github.io/) and Octrees, you know that those data structures are also sparse and unbounded.

-On the other hand, Bonxai is **much faster** and, in some cases, even more memory efficient than an Octree.
+On the other hand, Bonxai is **much faster** and, in some cases, even more memory-efficient than an Octree.

-This work is strongly based on [OpenVDB](https://www.openvdb.org/) and it can be considered an implementation of the original paper, with a couple of non-trivial changes:
+This work is strongly influenced by [OpenVDB](https://www.openvdb.org/) and it can be considered an implementation of the original paper, with a couple of non-trivial changes:

     K. Museth,